Cameloah/LoRa-waterlevel-sensor/README.md

  AJ-SR04M | 30 mA | 40 uA
  LoRa E220 | 50 mA | 2 uA
  Active time | 1s | 15 min

+ Of course the battery life depends on the polling rate.
+With a wakeup call every 15 minutes, the battery life is expected to be ~9 month.
+Using the WOR (wake on receive) functionality of the E220 TTL module, the polling rate can be configured by the display unit.
+This allows for further adjustments after deployment.

 ![IMG_20240624_133554](https://github.com/user-attachments/assets/0165ff7d-f08b-4859-8541-e6013c86e1cc)  |  ![IMG_20240621_184606](https://github.com/user-attachments/assets/61593344-f5bc-4aee-9b0e-5e6af38d56cd)
 :-------------------------:|:-------------------------: